muratk5n/thirdwave/en/README.md

 ---

-One can read too much into this "pipeline-politics", its related strategery..
+One can read too much into this "pipeline-politics", its related "strategery"..
 "Control through pipelines" etc..
 "Dude what's the path?".
 Nordstream 2 does not go through UKR, but some ppl there were flipping out about Nordstream 1 *because* it would go through Ukraine.
 The reasoning was 'Russia will hold that pipeline over